-I came from a background with a few years in a factory, hard work, and I’ll tell you, the break times were holy.
+I came from a background with a few years in a factory doing hard work, and I’ll tell you, the break times were holy.
 You did not miss a second of it, and if possible, you prolonged it.

 I remember even asking the manager, why the obligatory break time notice?
 He chuckled and replied something cryptic like,

-By Loyalty & Engagement, Not Force or stress
+By Loyalty and Engagement, Not Force or Stress

-What struck me the most in my years as a software engineer is that people aren’t working so hard because they are forced to.
-Rather, they all seem to share a genuine interest in the craft.
+What struck me the most in my years as a software engineer is that people weren’t working so hard because they are forced to.
+Rather, they all seemed to share a genuine interest in the craft.
 Most developers I meet enjoy the trade.
-And I don’t blame them, the creativity, problem-solving, the puzzles to solve.
+And I don’t blame them — the creativity, the problem-solving, the puzzles to solve.

 It doesn’t matter what time of the day it is, morning, day, evening, or night.
 I get messaged on Slack with questions, ideas, etc. None of us are bothered being contacted at strange hours, instead, we all seem to share an engagement that makes us enjoy it.